PKXH/movie-night-streamer/README.md

 ### remote command line-based option
 #### (do this on the machine that people will be connecting to)
-4. On a console connected to your server, start playing movie file *movie.mp4*: `./reel.sh movie.mp4` **OR** start playing movie file *movie.mp4* on an endless loop: `./loop.sh movie.mp4`
+4. On a console connected to your server, go to the video directory and start playing movie file *movie.mp4*: `./reel.sh movie.mp4`
+   **OR** start playing movie file *movie.mp4* on an endless loop: `./loop.sh movie.mp4`

 ### remote livestream option